Skip to content

 Accessibility and performance

 At least 10% of Californians have some form of disability.
-We design services that work better for everyone, going beyond WCAG standards.
-We commit to grade 6 reading levels to help everyone better understand content.
-We make sure our services work well on all devices, not just new smartphones.
-Our automated performance testing tools provide data that informs our work.
+We go beyond WCAG standards to design services that work better for everyone.
+We write at a grade 6 reading levels so it’s easier for everyone to understand our content.
+We make sure our services work well on most devices, not just new smartphones.

 How we choose projects